Daily Flight Stories

 First Flight as a Passenger

-Earlier, on July 8, 1908, Peltier and Delagrange had flown together for the first time — also in Italy during an earlier trip two months before.
-Soon afterward, Delagrange offered that she could accompany him in his Voison boxkite for a record-setting endurance flight — again, she agreed, and they were aloft for 30 minutes and 28 seconds.
-Thereafter, she traveled again south with Delagrange as he flew in exhibitions around Italy, including a flight in Rome.
-During this time, she wrote about her experiences for the newspapers back in France and decided that she too would learn to fly an aeroplane solo.
+Back in France, Delagrange asked her to accompany him in his Voison boxkite for a record-setting endurance flight — again, she agreed, and this time they were aloft for 30 minutes and 28 seconds.
+A month later, they traveled south again together to Italy.
+Delagrange flew in exhibitions around Italy, including a flight in Rome.
+For her part, Peltier wrote about her experiences for the newspapers back in France.
+It was then that she decided to learn to fly an aeroplane solo.

 French aviators Léon Delagrange and Thérèse Peltier at Issy-les-Moulineaux near Paris on 8 July 1908.
 Photo Credit: Bibliothèque nationale de France